SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 ```
 {: data-executable="true" data-thebe-executable="true"}

-The `observer: thinks[...]` block models the observer's beliefs about how Jones (the `friend`) makes decisions.
+The `observer: thinks[...]` block models the observer's expectations about how Jones (the `friend`) makes decisions (in this case, drawing cards and sides randomly).
 The `observer: observes [friend.color] is _color` line represents conditioning on the observation.
 Notice how the posterior probabilities match our earlier calculations - the blue-blue card (card 3) is twice as likely as the red-blue card (card 2) when we observe blue!